gtalarico/pyairtable/docs/source/getting-started.rst

 Quickstart
 **********

-The easiest way to use this client is to the :class:`~airtable.api.Table` class to fetch or update your records:
+The easiest way to use this client is to the :class:`~pyairtable.api.Table` class to fetch or update your records:

 .. code-block:: python

     >>> import os
-    >>> from airtable import Table
+    >>> from pyairtable import Table
     >>> api_key = os.environ['AIRTABLE_API_KEY']
     >>> table = Table('base_id', 'base_id', api_key)
     >>> table.all()